From trail runs to summit days—carry what counts.

 The Packlite Vest is best suited for intermediate makers ready to take on a rewarding challenge.
 You’ll work with a variety of technical fabrics, including stretch mesh, pack fabrics, and elastic materials.
 While a serger is not required, some makers may prefer to use one for assembling the stretch pockets.

-Key skills include sewing with stretch fabrics using a zig-zag stitch, managing elastic binding, and precisely setting a curved zipper for the 12L pack option.
+Key skills include sewing with stretch fabrics using a zig-zag stitch, managing elastic binding, and sewing precise bartacks for reinforcements and attachments.
 The contoured vest design benefits from accurate sewing to achieve a clean, professional finish.

 With careful preparation and attention to detail, experienced beginners ready to level up will also find this a satisfying make.